rohinibarla/rohinibarla.github.io/_posts/2020-11-18-gateway-to-rnd-one-more-time-demo.md

 ---
 layout: post
-title: "Sample Post: One more time demo"
+title: "Gateway to Rnd: One more time demo"
 date: 2020-11-18 19:20
 comments: false
 categories:
 draft: false
 ---

+This post is for demo purpose as part of the class of Gateway to RnD.

 ## Assignment